 This may be due to their symptoms being confused and attributed to their existing mental health concerns or simply not being recognised by the patient, who may not have the capacity to hold concerns for their physical health.
 These patients also face a greater difficulty in making appointments and engaging with the wider hospital community.

 Dr James Anderson, a Sleep Fellow at The Prince Charles Hospital, wants to make sure that these most vulnerable people in our community are receiving the care they need.
-Dr Anderson will be conducting a study into screening for sleep apnoea in in-patients suffering from schizophrenia and schizoaffective disorder.
+Dr Anderson will be conducting a study of in-patients who suffer from schizophrenia and schizoaffective disorder to screen for sleep apnoea.
 Using a smaller, less intrusive and more portable device than those commonly associated with sleep studies, known as ApneaLink, Dr Anderson will be able to measure the patient’s oxygen levels with a probe that is placed on the finger and a nasal cannula that sits on the nose to measuring flow.

 The success of this study could mean improved care for mental health patients.
 Patients who may be living with undiagnosed sleep apnoea, with appropriate treatments, could see a greatly improved ability to function in their day to day lives with a decrease in fatigue, sleepiness and improved mood and concentration.
-These benefits will decrease the additional struggles for patients who are already living with difficult mental health concerns and may increase their ability to function daily at level in which they can successfully return to work and become a more stable and involved member of our community, while reducing the strain on our healthcare system.
+These benefits will decrease the additional struggles for patients who are already living with difficult mental health concerns and may increase their ability to function daily.
+As a result, patients could successfully return to work and become a more stable and involved member of our community, while reducing the strain on our healthcare system.